Maximizing Webinar Attendance

 Use Calendars To Remind People To Attend

 So, I’m just trying to think what number five was.
 I can’t think at all.
 But I will remember that for our next video.
 I’ll come back to that.
 Sorry, my mind’s gone blank.
-I’m trying to put these in code, but there’s so many different things.
+I’m trying to put these in code, but there are so many different things.

 I just want to share some of the main ones, but I will definitely remember that for the next video, the final video, which is basically we’ve got people to register.
 We’ve got people to attend now.
 How do we get that to convert to our bottom line?
 How do we generate more sales, more appointments, whatever our conversion goal is?